taiki-e/cargo-llvm-cov/README.md

 **Note:** Currently, only line coverage is available on Codecov.
 This is because `-C instrument-coverage` does not support branch coverage and Codecov does not support region coverage.
 See also [#8], [#12], and [#20].

+### Environment variables

+You can override these environment variables to change cargo-llvm-cov's behavior on your system:

+- `CARGO_LLVM_COV_TARGET_DIR` -- Location of where to place all generated artifacts, relative to the current working directory.
+Default to `<cargo_target_dir>/llvm-cov-target`.
+- `CARGO_LLVM_COV_SETUP` -- Control behavior if `llvm-tools-preview` component is not installed.
+See [#219] for more.
+- `LLVM_COV` -- Override the path to `llvm-cov`.
+You may need to specify both this and `LLVM_PROFDATA` environment variables if you are using [`--include-ffi` flag](#get-coverage-of-cc-code-linked-to-rust-librarybinary) or if you are using a toolchain installed without via rustup.
+- `LLVM_PROFDATA` -- Override the path to `llvm-profdata`.
+See `LLVM_COV` environment variable for more.
+- `LLVM_COV_FLAGS` -- A space-separated list of additional flags to pass to all `llvm-cov` invocations that cargo-llvm-cov performs.
+See [LLVM documentation](https://llvm.org/docs/CommandGuide/llvm-cov.html) for available options.
+- `LLVM_PROFDATA_FLAGS` -- A space-separated list of additional flags to pass to all `llvm-profdata` invocations that cargo-llvm-cov performs.
+See [LLVM documentation](https://llvm.org/docs/CommandGuide/llvm-profdata.html) for available options.

+See also [environment variables that Cargo reads](https://doc.rust-lang.org/nightly/cargo/reference/environment-variables.html#environment-variables-cargo-reads). cargo-llvm-cov respects many of them.

 ## Installation

 <!-- omit in toc -->